Sizang people: Culture

 Male babies are named five days after birth, and female babies after three days.
 They are given a temporary surname to protect them from spirits.
 Parents choose the name; the first son is named after his paternal grandfather and the first daughter is named after her paternal grandmother.

 Religion

 Before their conversion to Christianity, the Sizang were animists; they worshiped nature, Doai (the devil), and Pathian (God).
 They also worshiped unknown spirits to avoid harm.
 Illnesses were believed to be caused by evil spirits.
 The Sizang believed that their ancestors emerged from a gourd in the village of Chin-Nwe.

 History

 During the late 19th century, when the British Imperial Army tried to colonise the Chin Hills, the Sizang resisted.

 Economy

 The main occupation is slash-and-burn agriculture.
 Livestock such as cattle, gayals, goats, chickens and pigs are also raised.
-Some Sizang work in the public sector as civil servants.
+Ever since Christianity first arrived in the Siyin Valley, many have been ordained pastors.
+Other Sizang work in the public sector as civil servants, and many have also served as soldiers during World War 2, and also in the Burmese military.

 Language

-The Sizang language resembles the Tedim language and India's Meitei and Thadou languages.
+The Sizang language resembles the Tedim language and India's Vaiphei and Thadou languages.
 Sizang, which did not have a written script until British colonisation, is written in Latin script.